leonidlm/k8s-for-devs-course/modules/02-key-concepts/05-configmaps-and-secrets/README.md

 make it present a welcome message we'll define in a separate ConfigMap.

 Start by creating a new ConfigMap.
 You can name it anyway you like.
-Add a simple text message to the content of the one of the keys.
+Add a simple text message to the content of one of the keys.
 You can use the YAML file format or the `kubectl create configmap <NAME> --from-file=...` command.

 Now, adjust the pod YAML file from lesson 01-pods to inject the content of the